 These are the wider opening tips and they sound a bit cleaner and better balanced for me than the tip 2 selection which came across as overly mid-bass dominant and lacking in a top-end articulation for rock but better for some EDM.

 Tonally it’s still a relatively warm to neutral signature but this time the mids are a bit more spacious sounding and the bass is not quite as boosted and full sounding.
 It does not lack impact, by the way, the bass response is still north of neutral but it is not the dominant range with the ear tip 1.

 The treble is more forward sounding on tip 1, with more sparkle and energy compared to the more laid-back sound of tip 2.
 Note quality is on the thinner side but it cleaner attack works better for me for percussion and synth work which needs more perceptible clarity and focus.

 Tonally the EN700 BASS gets a little warmer with a significant low-end boost with these smaller opening tips.

 Boosting is more around the 80-100HZ marker with a dip into the lower mids.
-It rolls off a touch once you drop below 50-80Hz also so whilst there is decent extension the EN700 BASS is more about quantity and impact with tips 2 than sub-bass rumble and power.
+It rolls off a touch once you drop below 50-80Hz also so whilst there is a decent extension the EN700 BASS is more about quantity and impact with tips 2 than sub-bass rumble and power.

 Thankfully, the EN700 BASS doesn’t suffer from an overly boosted upper bass bloat so lower mid-range clarity instrumental clarity is not bad whilst never sounding particularly thin or lacking in weight.

-Timbre using tip 2 is more on the euphoric side with a richer presentation throughout including vocals which are fuller sounding than tip 1.
+Timbre using tip 2 is more on the euphoric side with a richer presentation throughout including vocals that are fuller sounding than tip 1.
 Tip 2 will appeal to those who like a smoother sounding more natural quality to their mids and vocal performance.